Webinars

 Join artist Portia Munson and conservationist Kathryn Schneider as they discuss Munson’s artwork onsite at Olana, Memento Mori Mandalas.
 During this presentation, learn more about Munson’s work, which memorializes and honors creatures that have paid the price of humanity’s harsh impact on the land.

-Below the Surface: What Scientific Imaging Reveals about Church’s Artistic Process by Maura Lyons
+Below the Surface: What Scientific Imaging Reveals about Church’s Artistic Process

 May 18, 2021

-Capturing Nature in Science and Art, or, How to Make an Impossible Picture by Rachael DeLue
+Capturing Nature in Science and Art, or, How to Make an Impossible Picture

 May 11, 2021

 The nineteenth-century German naturalist Alexander von Humboldt characterized his life’s work as an endeavor “to represent nature as one great whole, moved and animated by internal forces.”
 In this presentation, Rachael Z. DeLue, Christopher Binyon Sarofim ’86 Professor in American Art at Princeton University, discusses the challenges presented by such an ambitious undertaking.
-Consideration of the extraordinary images devised by Humboldt to represent the multifarious phenomena of the natural world sets the stage for an exploration of work by artists like Frederic Church and Martin Johnson Heade, who followed in Humboldt’s footsteps in attempting to render the truth of nature, no matter how elusive, wondrous, or strange.
-From Humboldt’s teeming diagrams of South American mountain ranges to Heade’s exquisite paintings of hummingbirds, Prof. DeLue explores what it meant in the nineteenth century for artists and scientists to wrangle the natural world with pen, ink, and paint and why, so often, the task proved an impossible one.

-Frederic Church’s The Natural Bridge, Virginia: American History and Anxiety by Christopher Oliver
+Frederic Church’s The Natural Bridge, Virginia: American History and Anxiety

 April 28, 2021

-Fallen: In Conversation with Jean Shin
+In Conversation With Jean Shin

 April 14, 2021

-Eliza Pratt Greatorex & Frederic Church: Art, Travel, Faith, Home by Katherine Manthorne
+Eliza Pratt Greatorex & Frederic Church: Art, Travel, Faith, Home

 March 23, 2021

-Into the Maelstrom: The Life and Career of Mary Edmonia Lewis by Kirsten Pai Buick
+Into the Maelstrom: The Life and Career of Mary Edmonia Lewis

 February 24, 2021

-Sacred Geographies: Frederic Church, the Holy Land, and the Hudson Valley by Jennifer Raab
+Sacred Geographies: Frederic Church, the Holy Land, and the Hudson Valley

 January 6, 2021